Exmouth to Perth Road Trip – Ningaloo Coast, Coral Bay & Kalbarri

 Cervantes last stop on our Exmouth to Perth road trip

-While in Cervantes we also visited Lake Thetis.
-The lake is famous for its stromatolites.
-These living fossils are estimated to be around 2000 years old and provide a glimpse into early life on Earth.
+While in Cervantes, we also visited Lake Thetis, a site renowned for its remarkable stromatolites.
+These living fossils—estimated to be around 2,000 years old—offer a rare window into what early life on Earth once looked like.

 Back to table of contents